jump-dev/ParametricOptInterface.jl/docs/src/manual.md

 ### Parameters

-A `MathOptInterface.Parameter` is a set used to define a variable with a fixed value that can be changed by the user.
-It is analogous to `MathOptInterface.EqualTo`, but can be used by special methods like the ones in this package to remove the fixed variable from the optimization problem.
+A `MOI.Parameter` is a set used to define a variable with a fixed value that can be changed by the user.
+It is analogous to `MOI.EqualTo`, but can be used by special methods like the ones in this package to remove the fixed variable from the optimization problem.
 This permits the usage of multiplicative parameters in lienar models and might speedup solves since the number of variables is reduced.

 ### Adding a new parameter to a model

-To add a parameter to a model, we must use the `MOI.add_constrained_variable()` function, passing as its arguments the model and a `MathOptInterface.Parameter` with its given value:
+To add a parameter to a model, we must use the `MOI.add_constrained_variable()` function, passing as its arguments the model and a `MOI.Parameter` with its given value:

 ```julia
 y, cy = MOI.add_constrained_variable(optimizer, MOI.Parameter(0.0))